Learn to read while reading

 Easy English Times was created in 1996 to meet the need for relevant and current material presented in a "user friendly" format for ESL classes and adult literacy programs.
 It is used in colleges, adult schools, library, family and workplace literacy projects, and by citizenship advocacy organizations.
 Individuals also subscribe.

-Today Easy English Times is used by adults and high school students learning how to read English from California to New York, from Nebraska to Texas.
+Today Easy English Times is used by adults and junior high/high school students learning how to read English from California to New York, from Nebraska to Texas.
 An online version is also available for international readers.
 Many of our readers are immigrants new to this country.
 We are committed to publishing student writing, to sharing "ownership" of the paper with our readers.

 Left, above, editor Lorraine Ruston and publisher Betty Malmgren at a CATESOL conference.